The College's wireless network provides a secure wireless connection to the Internet, and is available to all Monroe students, faculty, and staff.

 The College-provided wireless network allows laptop users to access network resources from locations on campus where wiring is not available, providing increased flexibility and productivity.
 The IT department leads the ongoing effort to expand wireless service throughout all campuses.

-Wireless is already available in most academic, and administrative buildings, as well as many residences, including facilities at the College's New Rochelle campus.
+Wireless is already available in most academic and administrative buildings, as well as many residence facilities on the College's New Rochelle campus.
 The Wireless networks in the College's dormitories extend beyond Monroe College's networks, but all policies apply.

 All installed wireless access points and antennas are the property of the College.
 Do not tamper with, adjust, abuse, repair, or otherwise touch these access points and their antennas.